 It was noted that bond elections which occur on the first Tuesday after the first Monday in February, June, August, and November in odd years require a higher percent of positive votes than those elections held on general election day, primary election day, or municipal election day (66 2/3 percent vs. 57 percent).
 General elections take place in November during even-numbered years.
 Primary elections take place in August of even-numbered years.
 Municipal elections take place every April.

-It was suggested by Barnes that the board's best bet to get a bond issue to pass would be during one of the 57 percent cycles, as those have a higher recorded success rate.
+Page 2 of 4 - It was suggested by Barnes that the board's best bet to get a bond issue to pass would be during one of the 57 percent cycles, as those have a higher recorded success rate.

 A few planning tips were included regarding bond issues, including establishing an advisory committee, reviewing current facilities, determining needs and priorities, and establishing a budget and timetable.